-If you missed some payments on your insurance bill and your policy has lapsed, you may be considered a high-risk driver for six months after you've purchased a new policy, says David Suarez, director of marketing at Mercury Insurance, headquartered in Los Angeles.
+If you missed some payments on your insurance bill and your policy has lapsed, you may be considered a high-risk driver for six months after you’ve purchased a new policy, says David Suarez, Director of Business Development for Cover in California.

 If you’re just late with a payment, your insurance company will usually grant you a grace period, he says, which typically ranges from 10 to 30 days, before canceling your policy.

-If you have a DUI on your record, your insurer will usually consider you a high-risk driver for between three and seven years, says Penny Gusner, consumer analyst for Insure.com.
-Depending on where you live, your state's insurance laws may determine how many years your insurance company can take the DUI into account when setting rates.
+If you have a DUI on your record, your insurer will usually consider you a high-risk driver for between three and seven years.
+Depending on where you live, your state’s insurance laws may determine how many years your insurance company can take the DUI into account when setting rates.

 Tip: Find out when your DUI will come off your record.
-Some states leave it on for life, but you can still find out from your state's insurance regulator how long you can be surcharged by car insurance companies for the offense.
+Some states leave it on for life, but you can still find out from your state’s insurance regulator how long car insurance companies can surcharge you for the offense.
 Once that time is up, shop around.
-If you're required to carry an SR-22, shop around once you're allowed to drop it, even if the DUI is still on your record.
-You'll have more insurance companies to choose from without the SR-22 requirement.
+If you’re required to carry an SR-22, shop around once you’re allowed to drop it, even if the DUI is still on your record.
+You’ll have more insurance companies to choose from without the SR-22 requirement.

 Three tickets or accidents, or any combination of three tickets and accidents, within 36 months is usually enough to push you into the high-risk category.
-Some insurers will even cancel your car insurance as a result, Gusner says.
+Some insurers will even cancel your car insurance as a result.
 How individual speeding tickets affect insurance rates depends on state laws and how bad the violation was.